Nara Conference Theme & Subtopics

 Mokuhanga & Nara

-The 4th International Mokuhanga Conference, IMC2021 NARA, will take place from November 30 to December 4, 2021, in Nara, Japan.
+The 4th International Mokuhanga Conference, IMC2021 NARA, will take place from December 1 to 3, 2021, in Nara, Japan, and as a virtual conference globally accessible online.

 Still renowned today as a center of production for the finest sumi ink, Nara is an ideal site for IMC2021.
 This fourth convening of the conference, titled Sumi-Fusion, will celebrate the versatility of sumi in woodblock printing, both historically and in contemporary applications across Japan and abroad.
 Additionally, it will explore the presence of black, and how it relates to color.